saenai255/pbatch/README.md

 # pbatch

-`pbatch` is a lightweight Go package for processing a slice of items concurrently with control over error handling.
+`pbatch` is a lightweight Go package for processing a slice of items concurrently, with control over error handling.
 You can control how many items are processed at a time (`batchSize`) and decide whether to stop processing upon encountering an error or continue processing all items while aggregating errors.

 ## Features

-- **Concurrent Batch Processing**: Processes items concurrently with a configurable batch size.
+- **Concurrent Batch Processing**: Process items concurrently with a configurable batch size.
-- **Customizable Error Handling**: Option to stop on the first error (`STOP_ON_ERROR`) or continue processing all items and aggregate all errors (`CONTINUE_ON_ERROR`).
+- **Customizable Error Handling**: Option to stop on the first error (`STOP_ON_ERROR`) or continue processing all items and aggregate errors (`CONTINUE_ON_ERROR`).
 - **Flexible Processing Functions**: Supports functions that return results or simply perform actions on items.
+- **Batch Error Aggregation**: When using `CONTINUE_ON_ERROR`, errors are aggregated into a custom `BatchError` type.

 ## Installation